cszach/reveal-init/README.md

 have to copy the whole Reveal.js repository, which contains unnecessary files (e.g. the ones for development, unnecessary themes & plugins) that you'll have to delete later. `reveal-init` helps you get through that intimidating process.
+Just use `reveal-init` and start working on your slides right away!

 :sunglasses: Just `reveal-init` and see what you've got
 -------------------------------------------------------